This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-I am going to keep this as short and simple as possible…you NEED to make this Sweet and Sour Chicken recipe.
+I am going to keep this as short and simple as possible…you NEED to make this sweet and sour chicken recipe.
 This recipe is number one for a reason, it’s absolutely incredible.
 We have yet to find any takeout restaurant beat this recipe.
 (And that’s saying something, because I love Chinese takeout!)

 Chinese Sweet and Sour Chicken Ingredients

-- Canola Oil: Just enough to give the chicken a quick fry for crispness.
+- Canola Oil: Just enough to give the chicken a quick fry for crispiness.

-- Garlic Salt: Adds the perfect punch of flavor.
+- Garlic Salt: Adds the perfect punch of savory flavor.

-- Dip: In separate bowls, place the cornstarch and slightly beaten eggs.
+- Dip: Add cornstarch and slightly beaten eggs to separate bowls.
 Dip the chicken FIRST in the cornstarch and then coat in the egg mixture.

-- Flash Fry: Heat canola oil in a large skillet over medium high heat and cook chicken until brown but not fully cooked throughout.
-Place the chicken in a 9×13 inch dish.
+- Flash Fry: Heat canola oil in a large pan over medium high heat and cook chicken until brown but not fully cooked throughout.
+Place the chicken in a 9×13 inch baking dish.

-- Sauce: In a medium sized mixing cowl, combine sugar, ketchup, apple cider vinegar, white vinegar, soy sauce and garlic salt.
+- Prepare Sauce: In a medium sized mixing cowl, whisk together sugar, ketchup, apple cider vinegar, white vinegar, soy sauce and garlic salt.

 - Bake: Pour over the chicken and bake for an hour.
 Stir every 15 minutes to coat them in the sauce.